-Deferred tax assets amounted to P499,574 and P582,807 as at December 31, 2021 and 2020, respectively (Note 17).
+Deferred tax assets amounted to P528,623 and P504,660 as at December 31, 2022 and 2021, respectively (Note 18).

 Impairment of Non-financial Assets.
-PFRS requires that an impairment review be performed on investments in joint ventures, property, plant and equipment, intangible assets with finite useful lives, deferred containers, idle assets and right-of-use assets when events or changes in circumstances indicate that the carrying amount may not be recoverable.
+PFRS requires that an impairment review be performed on investments in joint ventures, property, plant and equipment, intangible assets with finite useful lives, deferred containers, and right-of-use assets when events or changes in circumstances indicate that the carrying amount may not be recoverable.
 Determining the recoverable amounts of these assets requires the estimation of cash flows expected to be generated from the continued use and ultimate disposition of such assets.
 While it is believed that the assumptions used in the estimation of fair values reflected in the consolidated financial statements are appropriate and reasonable, significant changes in these assumptions may materially affect the assessment of recoverable amounts and any resulting impairment loss could have a material adverse impact on the financial performance.

-Accumulated impairment losses on investments in joint ventures, property, plant and equipment, and idle assets amounted to P551,399 and P773,545 as at December 31, 2021 and 2020, respectively (Notes 9, 10 and 13).
+Accumulated impairment losses on investments in joint ventures and property, plant and equipment amounted to P551,399 as at December 31, 2022 and 2021 (Notes 9 and 11).

-The combined carrying amounts of investments in joint ventures, property, plant and equipment, right-of-use assets, deferred containers, intangible assets with finite useful lives, and idle assets amounted to P4,476,918 and P4,452,516 as at December 31, 2021 and 2020 respectively (Notes 9, 10, 11 and 13).
+The combined carrying amounts of investments in joint ventures, property, plant and equipment, right-of-use assets, deferred containers and intangible assets with finite useful lives amounted to P4,858,738 and P4,476,918 as at December 31, 2022 and 2021, respectively (Notes 9, 11, 12 and 14).

 Present Value of Defined Benefit Retirement Obligation.
 The present value of the defined benefit retirement obligation depends on a number of factors that are determined on an actuarial basis using a number of assumptions.
-These assumptions are described in Note 28 to the consolidated financial statements and include discount rate and salary increase rate.
+These assumptions are described in Note 29 to the consolidated financial statements and include discount rate and salary increase rate.